Zabrane/pf/README.md

 ## pf(f, a..)

-generally speaking, there exists no portable way to implement a nostdlib shim for `printf(3)`, since `va_arg` is an architecture-specific builtin.
+generally speaking, there is no portable way to implement a nostdlib shim for `printf(3)`, since `va_arg` is an architecture-specific builtin.